 Look for buildings surrounding the scene that may have security cameras.
 This could strengthen your case because it’s video footage of your accident.

 Need some legal advice?
+Contact Atlanta car accident lawyer Walter Gabriel soon.
+Under Georgia’s statute of limitations GA Code § 9-3-33 (2014) your car accident claim expires after two years.
 We’re the Law Firm of Walter Gabriel, your personal injury attorney.
-We help clients all throughout Atlanta, Georgia, and Louisiana at every stage of a personal injury dispute to make sure they get the full compensation they deserve.
+We help clients all throughout Atlanta, Georgia, and Louisiana at every stage of a personal injury dispute.
+We make sure our clients get the full compensation they deserve.
 Reach out today on our website and we’ll be happy to help.